zwave-js/node-red-contrib-zwave-js/README.md

 ## The gist
   - Add the node(s) into your flow
   - Select the serial port that represents your USB Zwave radio.
-  - Set an encryption key if you want to use Secure devices:
+  - Set an encryption key if you want to use Secure devices.
     - Plain text (16 characters)
     - Or hex array (16 bytes) [0x01,0x02]
   - Listen for, and send commands using the node.

   ![Image](./Demo.png)